-Comparison of outcome data from 2013/14 to 2016/17 shows an overall improvement in the performance of pupils with ALN at Foundation Phase, KS2 and KS3.
-However, there is a significant reduction in the outcomes for ALN learners in KS4 at Level 1 and Level 2 Thresholds and this is a targeted area for improvement.
-A further factor impacting on school outcomes has been to maintain the school placement for those at risk on disengagement, pupils who would previously attended the PPRU.
+A factor impacting on school outcomes has been the challenge of maintaining school placements for those at risk of disengagement including pupils who would previously attended the PPRU.
 The Authority has prioritised the maintenance of pupil places within mainstream schools, particularly at KS4.
 The decrease in KS4 outcomes for schools is likely to be a result of the inclusion of outcomes for pupils who previously would have attended the PPRU or EOTAS.